You are here

 Status of the Pilot Program

-The pilot program is currently underway and will conclude at the end of the 2021-22 school year, and CDE will produce a report on the pilot program to the State Board of Education and legislature by December 2022 based on currently legislative timelines.
+The pilot program is currently underway in its second year and will conclude at the end of the 2022-23 school year.
+CDE will produce a report on the pilot program to the State Board of Education and legislature by December 2023 based on current legislative timelines.
 Per statutory requirements, the report will include information regarding the implementation and evaluation of the pilot program.